 What is happening in Iraq?

-Along with the widespread religious persecution, ISIS is also embarking on a campaign that violates the human rights of Muslim women in the area.
+[The information in this paragraph was originally based on a UN report which as has since been come under question.
+Further updates will be provided when the issue is clarified: Along with the widespread religious persecution, ISIS is also embarking on a campaign that violates the human rights of Muslim women in the area.
 The UN reports ISIS has ordered all girls and women between the ages of 11 and 46 in and around the city to undergo female genital mutilation.
-Female genital mutilation—the partial or total removal of external female genitalia—is used as a means of suppressing a woman's sexual desire.
+Female genital mutilation—the partial or total removal of external female genitalia—is used as a means of suppressing a woman’s sexual desire.]

 How many Christians live in the Mosul?

 A decade ago, about 35,000 Christians lived in the city of 2 million people.
 But that number had dwindled to approximately 3,000 by the time of the ISIS takeover, and only few hundred Christian families remained in the city until recently.

 Mosul is one of the holiest cities for Middle Eastern Christian groups.
 The city, located on the west bank of the Tigris River in northern Iraq, is opposite the ancient Assyrian city of Nineveh.
 The city of Ninevah is mentioned in the Bible in Genesis, 2 Kings, Isaiah, Jonah, Nahum, Zephaniah, and Matthew.
 Along with its Biblical connection, the city reportedly contains the tomb of the Old Testament prophet Jonah.
 A mosque built upon the burial site was blown up by ISIS on July 24 because the militants claimed the mosque had become a place for apostasy.